 The Watermaster is responsible for maintaining an annual account of all water artificially recharged in the Beaumont Basin and any losses of water supplies or Safe Yield resulting from such recharge water.
 Sources of groundwater recharge include imported water from the State Water Project (SWP), recycled water, and new yield sources developed in the basin since the Judgment inception in July 2003.
 The Watermaster has maintained the accounting of groundwater recharge; however, losses from the basin, estimated in the recently completed (Sep 2018) Beaumont Basin Storage Analysis, have not been incorporated into the accounting of storage in the basin.
 The Watermaster may adopt a policy to address storage losses in the future.
-Table 3-4 presents a summary of the annual groundwater recharge in the Beaumont Basin since 2003 on a calendar year basis.
+Table 3-4 presents a summary of the annual groundwater recharge in the Beaumont Basin since 2004 on a calendar year basis.
+There was no imported water recharge in 2003.